 Waves

 The Wave period is important.
-You want to look for something along the lines of 10 / 11 seconds between each wave.
-Those of us in the Atlantic coast, in the UK, or in France, we get our swell from the Atlantic, so it has a long way to travel to get to us (called fetch), so we are used to numbers around 10 or 11.
-Those who surf in the East coast of the UK, or on the other side of the North sea, Denmark, the swell is generally from wind so the numbers are 8 or 9, still good.
-So it is all dependent on where you are for the numbers.
-2 or 3 seconds between each wave is just messy, choppy and no point getting the suit on.
+You want to look for something along the lines of 10 / 11 seconds between each wave if you want to SUP surf or downwind.
+Those of us on the Atlantic coast, in the UK, or in France, we get our swell from the Atlantic, so it has a long way to travel to get to us (called fetch), so we are used to numbers around 10 or 11.

 Wind Speed